SherG/perpetual-elm/exampleSite/content/services/sloc.md

 ## What to expect when you apply for an SLOC

-You'll apply online, get fast approval and same day funding.

-Our process requires very limited asset verification, no business appraisal and little to no paperwork.
-The process is simple.

-1. You'll fill out a short online application form that's secure and private
-2. You'll electronically authorize your transaction
-3. Our proprietary funding system will get you funded fast
-4. Once approved and finalized, our syndicated network of investors instantly deposits funds to your bank account for immediate use.
+Application entails filling out a simple online form.
 If the process is completed before noon, it's possible to receive funding the same day.

+The process requires very limited asset verification, no business appraisal and little to no paperwork.

+Once an SLOC is approved and finalized, our syndicated network of investors instantly deposits funds to the recipient's bank account for immediate use.

 Get started now: book a phone appointment with one of our funding specialists.